Gun buyback scheme covers hundreds of firearms and parts, but excludes business losses

 And the size of the scheme's coffers, which has been questioned as too low, has received a $40 million injection from ACC.

-Combined with the money set aside in Budget 2019, the Government now has $190 million to buy the guns back and $18 million to set up the scheme to collect them.
+Combined with the money set aside in Budget 2019, the Government now has $190 million to buy the guns back and $18m to set up the scheme to collect them.

 Police Minister Stuart Nash and Finance Minister Grant Robertson announced details of the scheme this morning, following the gun law reform in April that banned most military-style semi-automatics (MSSA) and associated components in response to the Christchurch terror attack that killed 51 people.